cyclus/cyclus.github.com/source/user/find_agents.rst

 Archetype Identification and Discovery
 =======================================
 |Cyclus| :term:`archetypes <archetype>` are uniquely identified by a 3-part
 specification that includes:

-* a slash separated path
+* a slash separated path,
-* a library name
+* a library name, and
-* a name
+* an archetype name.

 The agents available for running simulations depend on which agent libraries have been installed on your system.  |Cyclus| ships with a default library